-Health and Wellness Coaching - If you have a specific healthcare concern (example: diabetes, high cholesterol), want to improve your nutritional or fitness habits or simply need assistance to manage other life challenges that are impacting you, perhaps coaching services can help.
-A holistic approach to health and wellness is aimed towards educating and empowering clients to take control of their personal health needs.
-Intrinsic Coaching™ increases your capacity to think better about the choices and decisions you make, fostering positive outcomes for life issues that concern you.
-To do that, you work with a practitioner who is trained in the methodology to listen to you fully and completely and ask you questions to help you tap into your intrinsic self and increase your intrinsic healing capacity.
+Health and Wellness Coaching - If you have a specific healthcare concern (example: diabetes, high cholesterol), want to improve your lifestyle, or simply need assistance to manage other life challenges, coaching services can help.
+Intrinsic Coaching™ increases your capacity to think better about your choices and decisions, fostering positive outcomes for life issues.
+To do that, you work with a practitioner who is trained in the methodology to listen to you fully and ask questions to help you tap into your intrinsic self and increase your intrinsic healing capacity.

 Clinical Massage—Geared toward clients living with various health challenges.
-Based on clinical data and ongoing evaluation, each treatment is tailored to meet the individual's health state, medication, physical and age related needs.
+Each treatment is tailored to meet the individual's health state, medication, physical and age-related needs.
 Suitable for pre/post surgical clients, those undergoing oncology treatments or in remission, chronic conditions such as MS, Lyme Disease, fibromyalgia, and other physical and medical challenges.

-Deep Tissue Massage –Designed to focus on the deeper layers of the muscle tissue, fascia and tendons.
-Applies slow, long strokes and deeper pressure than experienced during a relaxation massage.
-Focus is to address chronic areas of pain and contracted areas, to break up lactic acid, loosen adhesions and release trigger points.
+Deep Tissue Massage—Focuses on the deeper layers of the muscle tissue, fascia, and tendons.
+Uses slow, long strokes and deeper pressure than a relaxation massage.
+This massage addresses chronic areas of pain and contracted areas, breaks up lactic acid, loosens adhesions and releases trigger points.

-Energy Massage—Clients seeking a whole body and mind experience can incorporate energy therapies such as Reiki or Healing Touch with massage and acupressure.
-An extraordinary experience that promotes healing on a physical and energetic level.
+Energy Massage—Clients seeking a whole body and mind experience can combine energy therapies such as Reiki or Healing Touch with massage and acupressure.
+These hybrid treatments are an extraordinary experience that promotes healing on a physical and energetic level.

-FaceFit Massgae- Known as the “non-surgical facelift” this treatment is geared to firm and reduce fine lines and wrinkles, while toning facial muscles for a more youthful appearance.
-Jeannine developed this unique treatment as part of her facial/skin care services for those clients seeking a facial with a non invasive "facelift" effect.
-This massage treatment not only reduces tension, but stimulates muscle tonicity.
-Blending advanced facial and buccal (inter-oral) massage techniques, while utilizing non invasive fascia restorative tools and hot/cold stones, it’s like a fitness workout for the face!
+FaceFit Massage—Known as the “non-surgical facelift,” this treatment helps firm and reduce fine lines and wrinkles while toning facial muscles for a more youthful appearance.
+Jeannine developed this unique treatment as part of her facial/skin care services for clients seeking a facial with a non-invasive "facelift" effect.
+This massage not only reduces tension, but stimulates muscle tonicity.
+Blending advanced facial and buccal (inter-oral) massage techniques, while utilizing non-invasive fascia restorative tools and hot/cold stones, this is like a fitness workout for the face!

 Manual Lymphatic Drainage—A safe, effective, and gentle approach to cleansing the body's tissues.
 MLD mimics the lymphatic system's natural movement to help drain excess fluid from soft tissues and detoxify the body.
-Most often used to treat lymphedema, it can also benefit by enhancing the immune system and the body's healing potential.
+Most often used to treat lymphedema, it can also enhance the immune system and body's healing potential.
 Jeannine is trained in the Dr. Vodder approach and methodology as a certified lymphatic therapist.
 To learn more go to vodderschool.com.

-Orthopedic Massage- Focused on functional outcome.
-Orthopedic massage is about restoring structural balance throughout the body and is used to treat specific areas of musculoskeletal pain or injuries.
-A combination of advanced techniques are used such as deep tissue, trigger point therapy, myofascial release, active and passive stretching and neuromuscular re-education.
+Orthopedic Massage—Orthopedic massage is about restoring structural balance throughout the body and treats specific areas of musculoskeletal pain or injuries.
+A combination of advanced techniques is used, such as deep tissue, trigger point therapy, myofascial release, active and passive stretching, and neuromuscular re-education.

-Reflexology—Reflexology is a protocol of manual techniques, such as thumb and finger-walking, hook and backup and rotating-on-a-point, applied to specific reflex areas predominantly on the feet and hands.
-These techniques stimulate the complex neural pathways linking body systems, supporting the body’s efforts to function optimally.
+Reflexology—Reflexology is a protocol of manual techniques, such as thumb and finger-walking, and rotating-on-a-point, applied to specific reflex areas predominantly on the feet and hands.
+These techniques stimulate the complex neural pathways linking body systems, and support the body’s efforts to function optimally.
 The effectiveness of reflexology is recognized worldwide by various national health institutions and the public at large as a distinct complementary practice within the holistic health field.
 This physical act of applying pressure to specific points helps promote a state of relaxation and balance in the body to achieve overall wellness.
 Also a wonderful compliment to treatments for plantar fasciitis, hand, ankle and foot injuries.
-Jeannine is a ARCB certified reflexologist.
+Jeannine is a ARCB-certified reflexologist.
 To learn more go to arcb.net.

 Sports Massage—Used pre-event to warm up and loosen muscles, and post-event to alleviate muscle tension and inflammation.
-Designed to enhance athletic performance and post workout recovery time.
-Helps increase flexibility and range of motion, relieve muscular cramps and tension, and flush toxins out of the body to decrease muscle soreness.
+This massage enhances athletic performance and post-workout recovery time.
+It also helps increase flexibility and range of motion, relieve muscular cramps and tension, and flush toxins out of the body to decrease muscle soreness.